 - The same applies here: with full-on BYOD there’s no cost.
 Savings can be found via self-service tools.

 - In the traditional model, the major cost is of course hardware, but there are additional costs related to the purchasing process, software, and delivery.

 - The most common situation today is a mixed environment in which mobile devices are employee-owned but laptops are company-owned.
 But this is continuously changing.

 - In the traditional model, there’s one big headache related to BYOD: how to ensure the smooth transfer of data and configurations from the employee’s old device to the new one

 - IT personnel can remotely and automatically run the implementation procedures that are needed.
-With the help of modern MDM functionality, such as zero-touch and self-service enrollment, a huge amount of time is saved without the the traditional pre-installation hassle.
+With the help of modern MDM functionality, a huge amount of time is saved without the the traditional pre-installation hassle.
 This also applies to the management of desktop PCs.

 - The maintenance phase is about the operations, support, and upgrading of IT assets.
 IT admin services, data protection, and company software updates all require attention.